 This is the relevant contents of

 ... ; NOTE NOTE ; normal 6502 has irq vectors at $fffe ; we have them at $010e NMI_IRQ = $10c VBLANK_IRQ = $10e ...
-MACRO _setw value,dest ; create a macro named _setw with two params: ; 'value', and 'dest' lda #<value ; load the high byte of value into register 'a' sta dest ; store the value in register 'a' at the address ; of destination lda #>value ; load the low byte of value into register 'a' sta dest+1 ; store the value in register 'a' at the address ; of destination + 1 ENDM ; signify the end of the macro
+MACRO _setw value,dest ; Create a macro named _setw with two params: ; 'value', and 'dest'.
+Value is a 16-bit word, ; meaning it has a high and low byte. lda #<value ; Load the low byte of value into accumulator sta dest ; Store the value in accumulator at the address ; of destination lda #>value ; Load the high byte of value into accumulator sta dest+1 ; Store the value in accumulator at the address ; of destination + 1 ENDM ; Signify the end of the macro

 Working With Pixels